-- A 90-100%

-- B 80-90%

-- C 70-80%

-- D 60-70%

-- F 0-60%
+A 90-100% B 80-90% C 70-80% D 60-70% F 0-60%

-Materials Course materials and announcements may be distributed online or as otherwise specified in the course information.
-Students are expected to read email daily and responsible for all announcements or materials, regardless of the manner of distribution.
+Materials - Course materials and announcements may be distributed online or as otherwise specified in the distributed information.
+Students are expected to read email on a daily basis and responsible for all announcements or materials, regardless of the manner of distribution.